Key takeaways

 Is phentermine or Adderall more effective?

-It’s recommended to consult a healthcare provider when determining the most appropriate treatment option.
+It’s recommended to consult a healthcare provider to discuss the most appropriate treatment option.

 Coverage and cost comparison of phentermine vs. Adderall